KavyaSudhakar/task_manager/README.md

-# README
+# README.

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation
+Task Manager - This is API only application provides user to regsiter and login securely .
+User can create , update , read, delete task

+steps to set up project:

-* Database initialization
+* bundle install
+* rails db:migrate - to generate schema

-* How to run the test suite
+* rails s - to run server

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...